 PostgreSQL IN, Not IN with Examples

 The IN operator is used in a WHERE clause that allows checking whether a value is present in a list of other values.
-In Operation helps to reduce the need for multiple OR conditions in SELECT, UPDATE, INSERT, or DELETE statements.
+The IN operation helps to reduce the need for multiple OR conditions in SELECT, UPDATE, INSERT, or DELETE statements.

 Syntax